Irish Sirloin Steak in a Red Wine Jus

 - Boil a large pot of salted water for the potatoes.

-- Peel the potatoes and chop into 2cm chunks.
+- Chop the potatoes into 2cm chunks (peeling optional).

 - Once cooked, drain in a colander and return to the pot, off the heat.